 How many minority youth are formally charged with committing a crime in Massachusetts?

 We don’t know.
 Aggregate data is available to the Court but not shared, despite the fact that arraignments are considered to be one of the best measurements of juvenile delinquency.

 How do district attorneys use their discretion to divert or indict youth?

 We don’t know.
 Diversion is a useful tool for sifting out less serious cases that can be resolved informally, while indictment is intended for the most serious cases with the most serious consequences.
 Aggregate data about whether both of these critical decisions are being made consistently or fairly is not reported or shared publicly.

 How many youth who are charged in court are actually found to be delinquent?

 We don’t know.
 While the Court’s data system is capable of producing this data, it is not routinely aggregated or made public.
 The one year that this data was publicly available (2009) indicated only 11% of cases charged in court ended in a delinquency adjudication.

 How many youth are given “adult” sentences?

 We don’t know.
 Sentencing children as if they were adults is a profoundly serious decision with potentially devastating consequences, but there is no way to know how often this is happening, or whether it is happening fairly or appropriately.
-While the Court system is capable of producing this data, they choose not to do so or to share it if they do.
+While the courts are capable of producing this data, they either choose not to do so, or not to share it if they do.